RobertoTCo/vic3-reader/README.md

 (5) Execute [main.py](./main.py) after editing the config.py file.
 The execution may take a while depending on how many saves you use and your hardware.*

 *When reading a plain-text Victoria3 save, it usually takes between 2 to 5 minutes to parse a save.
 If you execute the programme multiple times for the same saves, you may want to consider use the option `CACHE_AS_JSON=TRUE` in [config.py](./config.py).
 This will save a JSON representation of your save.
-But be careful, this JSON files have a big size, around 500MB.
+But be careful, these JSON files are big, around 500MB.

 <br>